x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/authenticated-client-smtp-submission.md

 The per-mailbox setting to enable (or disable) SMTP AUTH is available in the Microsoft 365 admin center or [Exchange Online PowerShell](https://go.microsoft.com/fwlink/p/?LinkId=396554).

-### Use the Microsoft 365 admin center to enable or disable SMTP AUTH on individual mailboxes
+### Use the Microsoft 365 admin center to enable or disable SMTP AUTH on specific mailboxes

 1. Open the [Microsoft 365 admin center](https://admin.microsoft.com) and go to **Users** \> **Active users**.